SpektroAudio/Patchbook/README.md

 After loading the text file into the parser, you can use the following commands to process it:

 - **module**: Outputs a list of connections and parameters for a specific module.
-- **connections**: Prints a list of all connections organized by type (pitch, gate, clock, etc).
+- **connections**: Prints a list of all connections organized by type (pitch, gate, clock, etc.).
 - **export**: Generates a JSON file based on the input text file.
 - **graph**: Generates a code that can be copied to pasted into the [Graphiz Online editor](https://dreampuf.github.io/GraphvizOnline/) to generate a signal flow chart for the patch (that can be downloaded as a SVG or PNG file).
 ![Example syncpll signal flow generated using Mermaid](/Images/graphviz-signal-flow.png?raw=true)